Babylon (2022 film): Plot

-Elinor and Manny attempt to revamp Nellie's image and ingratiate her into Hollywood's high society, but at a party with William Randolph Hearst and Marion Davies, Nellie lashes out against upper-class snobbery, vomiting on Hearst.

-Jack finds Elinor's cover story about his declining popularity and confronts her; she explains that although his star has faded, he will be immortalized on film.
-Sidney is offended when studio executives convince Manny to request he don blackface for Southern audiences.
-Upon completion, Sidney leaves Kinoscope.
+Elinor and Manny try to revamp Nellie's image and get her into high society, but Nellie lashes out against upper-class snobbery at a party, demonstratively vomiting on William Randolph Hearst.
+Jack confronts Elinor over her cover story on his declining popularity; she explains that his star has faded, but he will be immortalized on film.

+Comparatively light-skinned Sidney is offended when studio executives insist he don blackface to assuage Southern audiences' aversion to interracial orchestras; he leaves Kinoscope to perform live in black establishments.

-Meanwhile, eccentric gangster James McKay threatens Nellie's life over her massive gambling debts.
-Manny initially rejects her pleas for help, but later secures funds from on-set drug-pusher/aspiring actor "The Count", and visits James with him to pay off Nellie's debt.
-Manny panics upon learning the money is fake, made by his own prop-maker.
-James invites the men to a subterranean gathering-space for animal-abusing debauched parties, raving about potential film ideas.
-When James realizes the cash is fake, he attempts to kill them, but they narrowly escape, killing James' henchman Wilson.
+Eccentric gangster James McKay threatens Nellie's life over her gambling debts.
+Manny rejects her pleas for help, but later secures funds from the movie-set drug-pusher/aspiring actor "The Count", and visits James with him to pay the debts.
+Manny panics upon learning the money is counterfeit, made by his prop-maker.
+Raving about potential film ideas, the gangster drags them along to a subterranean gathering space for depraved zoosadist parties.
+When he realizes the cash is counterfeit, the two are nearly shot but escape, killing James's henchman Wilson.

 Jack encounters Fay at a hotel party; she reveals her departure for Europe and Pathé.
-Afterwards, in his hotel room, a despondent Jack fatally shoots himself in the head.
+After returning to his hotel room, a despondent Jack shoots himself dead.

-Manny asks Nellie to flee with him to Mexico, marry, and start a new life.
-She resists, but eventually agrees.
-However, James' associate tracks Manny down, killing The Count and his roommate but sparing Manny's life if Manny leaves Los Angeles.
-Meanwhile, Nellie reneges on her decision and dances away into the night.

-A montage reveals newspaper clippings detailing Nellie being found dead in a hotel room at 34, and Elinor's death at age 76.
+Manny asks Nellie to flee with him to Mexico, marry and start a new life; she eventually agrees.
+James's associate finds Manny, killing The Count and his roommate.
+When a terrified Manny loses control of his bladder, the hitman spares him on condition he leaves Los Angeles.
+While Manny gathers their belongings, Nellie reneges on her decision, dancing away into the night.
+A montage of newspaper clippings reveals Elinor's death at 76 and Nellie's death from a drug overdose at 34.

 In 1952, Manny returns to California with his wife Silvia and young daughter, having fled to New York City and established a radio shop.
-He shows them the Kinoscope Studios entrance, but visits a nearby cinema alone to see Singin' in the Rain; the film's depiction of the industry's transition from silents to talkies moves him to tears.
-A century-spanning series of vignettes from numerous films follows.
-As the focus returns to Singin' in the Rain, Manny smiles.
+He shows them the Kinoscope Studios entrance, then visits a nearby cinema alone to see Singin' in the Rain, whose depiction of the industry's transition from silents to talkies, albeit sanitized, moves him to tears.
+A century-spanning series of vignettes from various films follows.
+As the focus returns to Singin, Manny tearfully smiles.